iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 1.md

 > #### _Input() function reads a line from input, converts it to a string, and returns that._

 The function is a way of asking the user to provide some type of input.
-When the input function is called it stops the program and waits for the user’s input.
+When the input function is called, it stops the program and waits for the user’s input.
 When the user presses enter, the program resumes and returns what the user typed.

 _**Example 1:**_